 Okay.
 I had a little plotbunny bore its way through my head until I could ignore it no longer.
 The story will diverge from my own fanfiction Lightning Dragon's Roar at the end of Chapter 31, into the world of aSoIaF (A Song of Ice and Fire, otherwise known as Game of Thrones).
 Expect to see a mix of the TV Show and the books.
 I'm picking and choosing.

-For those of you that have never read Lightning Dragon's Roar, prepare for an information dump, because this won't be the stock canon Harry Potter that gets flung to Westeros, but the character I've been building.
+For those of you who have never read Lightning Dragon's Roar, prepare for an information dump:

-I shall provide you with a detailed summary for Lightning Dragon's Roar, as well as Harry Potter's capabilities as a wizard.
+I shall provide you with a detailed summary for Lightning Dragon's Roar, as well as Harry Potter's capabilities.
+You could, of course, read Lightning Dragon's Roar all the way Chapter 31.
+It's your choice.

 During the summer after my Fourth Year at Hogwarts, Dudley approached me, apologizing for the way he treated me, and gave me his old computer, complete with an internet connection and many games.
 Needless to say, I spent the summer enjoying myself; anything to keep my mind off of Cedric's death.